 The testamentary succession is concerned with the person who made the will.
-This is mentioned under Section 30 of Succession Act. (all links automatically open in new tabs)
+This is mentioned in Section 30 of the Indian Succession Act, 1925.

-The law of intestate succession is more properly the law of inheritance which determines the mode of devolution of property of the deceased on heirs solely on the basis of their relationship with the deceased and is governed under Hindu Succession Act, 1956.
+The law of intestate succession is more appropriately the law of inheritance, which determines the mode of devolution of property of the deceased on heirs solely based on their relationship with the deceased and is governed under the Hindu Succession Act, 1956.

-Section 20 of Hindu Succession Act recognizes posthumous child as an heir in intestate succession.
+Section 20 of the Hindu Succession Act recognizes the posthumous child as an heir in intestate succession.

-1. The child must be in the womb at the time of the death of intestate.
+(1) The child must be in the womb at the time of the death of the intestate.